RocketshipGames/40k.cls/README.md

 The class currently provides a fairly small set of functionality.

 In general it should do smart things about spacing.
+Comments and suggestions are welcome.

 ### Document